Join Our FREE Live Webinar

 At its simplest level, the goal of real estate wholesaling is to find and contract to buy a piece of real estate and find another buyer (at a higher price) for the same property.
 Ideally, a wholesaler would like to complete the wholesale transaction before they ever take title to the property by using an assignment of contract.
 Alternatively, a wholesaler can take temporary title to the property to complete the transaction using the "Double Close" exit strategy.

 When wholesaling in Illinois is done right and within the letter of the law, there is excellent potential to generate a profit.
+But can you wholesale in Illinois?
+Yes, though it's essential to understand and comply with Illinois-specific regulations to ensure a successful venture.

 How To Wholesale Real Estate In Illinois (9 Steps)